ARTISTIC DIRECTOR / OWNER

-Brittany knows, all too well, of how it feels to be constantly told you are “too much.”
-Growing up as a child with ADHD and other learning disabilities, she was often referred to as the child no one wanted in their class room, by teachers and classmates.
+Brittany knows all too well how it feels to be constantly told you are “too much”.
+Growing up as a child with ADHD and other learning disabilities, she was often referred to as the child no one wanted in their classroom, by teachers and classmates.
 Brittany would soon learn that God had a place and a plan for her, a place where her voice was heard.
-When Brittany was about 6 years old she found a home in the performing arts, which has lead to a career in acting, playwriting, directing, singing, and public speaking.
+When Brittany was about 6 years old, she found a home in the performing arts, which has lead to a career in acting, playwriting, directing, singing, and public speaking.
 Brittany is passionate about helping other students find their home in the performing arts.

-Brittany Leazer Productions is an acting studio that focuses on developing young actors filled with courage, confidence, and passion.
-Students participating in the program will learn to reach within themselves to affect and move audiences.
-Brittany is an award winning professional actress and has produced and directed over 100 children and young adult productions.
+Brittany is an award winning professional actress and has produced and directed over 50 children and young adult productions.
 She holds a Bachelor of Arts Degree in Acting and a Master’s Degree in Playwriting.
 Passion for theatre and teaching drives Brittany to help students reach their goals and shine on stage.

 Jordan has been singing almost as long as she’s been breathing—or at least that’s what her mother says!
 Her first solo was “Hark the Herald Angels Sing.”
 Yes, she was two, and yes, it was in the back seat of her mother’s red VW Jetta, but it was a solo nonetheless!